Co-Parent Communication Scripts That Reduce Fights

 It's 9:47 PM on a Tuesday.
 You open your phone and see a text from your co-parent: "We need to talk about Thanksgiving."
 Your stomach tightens.
 The last time you "talked" about a holiday, the conversation devolved into a 43-message thread about something that happened two years ago.
 By the end, neither of you had resolved Thanksgiving, and both of you were too angry to sleep.

-The solution isn't vague advice about "being the bigger person."
-It's having actual words ready — specific, tested scripts you can copy, paste, and adapt — so you never have to compose a high-stakes message from scratch while your emotions are running hot.
+The solution is having actual words ready — specific scripts you can copy, paste, and adapt — so you never have to compose a high-stakes message from scratch while your emotions are running hot.

 Why Co-Parent Conversations Spiral (and Why Scripts Fix It)